2 survivors of deadly B.C. helicopter crash remain in critical condition, 2 others now serious

 Two people injured in a deadly helicopter crash Monday in northwestern British Columbia remain in critical condition, while two others have been upgraded to serious condition, according to health officials.

-The downed aircraft was one of three helicopters carrying heli-skiiers into the remote and mountainous backcountry when it went down around 4:15 p.m., approximately 50 kilometres west of Terrace, killing three.
+The downed aircraft was one of three helicopters carrying heli-skiiers into the remote and mountainous backcountry when it went down around 4:15 p.m., approximately 30 kilometres north of Terrace, killing three.

 Mounties say the helicopter lost communication with the others before it was found crashed into a snowfield.
 The two remaining helicopters landed and were able to rescue the four survivors from the wreckage and shuttle them to paramedics who transferred them to hospital.